geopm/geopm/service/docs/source/security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The LevelZero sysman library interface enables users to monitor and control Intel accelerator devices.
+The LevelZero sysman library interface enables users to monitor and control Intel gpu devices.
 These signals and controls include setting bounds on GPU operating frequency and reading performance counters from GPU devices.
 Access to the LevelZero sysman interface is restricted because it provides ability to modify the performance of